lprescott/react-flask/README.md

 # react-flask

-A boilerplate for my chosen web-stack.
+A boilerplate for one of my chosen web-stacks.

 ## the stack (so far)